edpeyton/rpsi/README.md

 These prescribed values are common in the credit risk literature but are without justification.

-In this package we try to address this blind application of the PSI in industry by applying the statistical properties (Yurdakul, 2018) that provide better meaning than those currently perpetuated in the industry.
+In this package we try to address this blind application of the PSI by applying the statistical properties (Yurdakul, 2018) that provide better meaning than those currently perpetuated in the industry.

 ## Moving away from arbitrary thresholds